Xahau/xahaud/src/xrpld/app/consensus/ConsensusEntropyIntent.md

 size** (tier-2 over the *original* pre-NegativeUNL size).
 No node-local observation may grow or shrink that denominator `N`.
 This is load-bearing for tier-2 equivocation-uniqueness (`2t − N > f`).
-`featureConsensusEntropy` and `featureNegativeUNLActiveViewCap` are independent amendments; source does not enforce an activation dependency.
-On a network that uses NegativeUNL, the rollout prerequisite is to activate `featureNegativeUNLActiveViewCap` no later than CE, so producer-side disable voting and this consumer use the same parent-ledger UNLReport cap denominator.
+When either `featureConsensusEntropy` or `featureExport` is enabled in the parent ledger's rules, NegativeUNL disable voting uses that parent's UNLReport active count as its cap denominator when available.
+This producer/consumer alignment is part of activating either feature; it requires no separate amendment or activation ordering.
+With neither feature enabled, or without a usable parent UNLReport, voting retains the legacy trusted-UNL denominator.
-The consumer-side active-view builder still caps raw ledger NegativeUNL subtraction defensively against `originalViewSize` even when rollout ordering is misconfigured.
+The consumer-side active-view builder still caps raw ledger NegativeUNL subtraction defensively against `originalViewSize`.
-*Enforced:* `quorumThreshold` / `tier2Threshold` over `activeValidatorView`; the alignment-counting universe is filtered to the active view; amended `NegativeUNLVote` uses the same UNLReport active count for its disable cap when available. *Anti-pattern:* counting "valid/observed proposals" as the denominator — that lets a withholder shrink `N` and is also node-local (split).
+*Enforced:* `quorumThreshold` / `tier2Threshold` over `activeValidatorView`; the alignment-counting universe is filtered to the active view; amended `NegativeUNLVote` uses the same UNLReport active count for its disable cap when either feature is parent-enabled and the report is available. *Anti-pattern:* counting "valid/observed proposals" as the denominator — that lets a withholder shrink `N` and is also node-local (split).